PRiME-project/PRiME_CodeGen/README.md

 ## Installation

-The code generation plugin works with Rodin v3.3.
+The code generation plugin works with [Rodin v3.3](https://sourceforge.net/projects/rodin-b-sharp/files/Core_Rodin_Platform/3.3/).
 To install a Rodin plugin you can use Eclipse Update Manager.

 The code generation plugin can be installed as follows:

-1- Download the plugin from [release section]() of this repository.
+1- Download the plugin (PRiME-CodeGen.zip) from [release section](https://github.com/PRiME-project/PRiME_CodeGen/releases) of this repository.

 2- Open Rodin framework and go to Help > Install New Software...